Juices, Concentrates and Sweet Beverages

 Lactic acid bacteria

 Juice spoilage agents such as Leuconostoc mesenteroides, Lactobacilus paracasei, L. casei and L. perolens form diacetyl in carbonated beverages, cause a cheesy odor and increase viscosity.
-In addition, lactic acid bacteria also produce gas, which, just as it is the case with fermentative yeasts, leads to the development of dangerous bombages.
+In addition, lactic acid bacteria also produce gas, which, just as with fermentative yeasts, leads to the development of dangerous bombages.
 Contaminations often remain unnoticed at first.
 The sudden mass reproduction of the microorganisms usually does not occur until the batches have already been delivered.

-Depending on their fermentation characteristics, they are classified fermentative, potentially fermentative, weakly fermentative and non-fermentative (respiration yeast).
+Depending on their fermentation characteristics, they are classified as fermentative, potentially fermentative, weakly fermentative and non-fermentative (respiration yeast).
 The first two groups are particularly detrimental and can even cause fermentation odors and unwanted foreign tastes in carbonated beverages, as well as cloudiness and sediments in clear beverages or decreased cloud stability in naturally cloudy beverages.
 In addition, already bottled beverages can develop dangerous bombages that destroy the container.

 Moulds grow in thin, slimy plaques on the juice surface (biofilms).
 In addition to sensory faults such as mouldy and musty notes they lead to a loss of cloud stability and/or to colour changes of the final product.
 Some moulds produce mycotoxins, which are toxic to humans in varying degrees.
 Contamination of the product occurs due to infected raw materials.
 The mycotoxin Pulin can be found e.g. in rotten spots of apples, pears, quinces, apricots, etc. It is regarded as neurotoxic and can lead to vomiting and indigestion.
-Grapes contaminated by moulds produce the mycotoxin trichothecin, which has a cell-damaging effect in humans.
+Grapes contaminated by moulds produce the mycotoxin Trichothecin, which has a cell-damaging effect in humans.

 The occurrence of pathogens is usually limited to products from the mineral water industry.
 This is mainly due to the low pH values of most fruit juices and carbonated or still sweet beverages.
 Even if they are present in the end product in small amounts, most pathogens cannot germinate in this environment.